 (d) Practices requiring the application of principles and values

-APESB will identify practices and activities where specific application of the values and principles should be established.
-These will be codified in APESB standards.
+APESB identifies practices and activities where specific application of the values and principles should be established.
+These are codified in APESB standards.

 (e) Guidance notes for the application of principles and values to practices